 The course is particularly designed for students who are interested in working in family firms (e.g., as entrepreneurs, managers, owners) or with family firms (e.g., as advisors, consultants, board members, bankers) or who have a family enterprise background and has, or might, enter the family's business (e.g., next generation family owners).

-See interview with Prof. Matthias Nordqvist.
+See interview with Prof. Mattias Nordqvist.

 Course Date & Time

 Tuesdays and Thursdays 5.15 pm to 7.00 pm or 8.00 pm (Central European Time).
-No class on March 28, April 2, April 30, May 2, May 9 (due to holidays).
+No class on March, 27 April 17 and May 1.